undergroundwires/privacy.sexy/docs/development.md

   - Refer to [action.yml](./../.github/actions/setup-node/action.yml) for the minimum required version compatible with the automated workflows.
   - 💡 Recommended: Use [`nvm`](https://github.com/nvm-sh/nvm) CLI to install and switch between Node.js versions.
 - Install dependencies using `npm install` (or [`npm run install-deps`](#utility-scripts) for more options).
+- For Visual Studio Code users, running the configuration script is recommended to optimize the IDE settings, as detailed in [utility scripts](#utility-scripts).

 ### Testing